a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 \- We send plaintext passwords to our users via email.

-\- Most of the information about our publishers' sites and advertisers' campaigns is public, including traffic and financial stats [is public](https://a-ads.com/privacy_policy).
+\- Most of the information about our publishers' sites and advertisers' campaigns is public.

+\- Some IPs of our servers are exposed to the internet.

+\- There is a way to terminate a browser session of another user.